Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 This policy outlines the procedures through which the administration or parents/guardians of Our Lady of Holy Souls Catholic School ("school") may propose changes to the school's mission, policy, programs, or special projects.
 The purpose of the policy is to establish an understandable procedure through which proposed changes may be presented and ultimately approved or disapproved by the school community.

-3.3.4 Consideration of non-financial implications of the proposed amendmentwhich should include:
+iv.
+Consideration of non-financial implications of the proposed amendment which should include:

-5. Once a change has been proposed, that same proposal may not be brought up for discussion for a period of five years from the date of decision.
+- Once a change has been proposed, that same proposal may not be brought up for discussion for a period of five years from the date of the decision.